As you'll probably know, development of Exiled Kingdoms is officially complete with version 1.2

 we're in at this point.

 A saner company or developer would probably wait a few months before giving out any details.
-But the community gathered here is pretty much like a family, so I'd love to share a few things about Project Geryon
+But the community gathered here is pretty much like a family, so I'd love to share a few things about Archaelund

-(which is not the real name of the game, just the "internal" codename).
-Some I've already mentioned elsewhere, other might be new.
+(formerly known as Project Geryon).
+Some things I've already mentioned elsewhere, other might be new.
 Feel free to ask questions as this is an open thread, although at this point there's not much I can share.About the game

-First of all, Geryon is not a sequel to Exiled Kingdoms
+First of all, Archaelund is not a sequel to Exiled Kingdoms

 , but a completely standalone game set in the EK world.
 It's a far bigger, more complex and ambitious game.
 I won't be holding anything back here, since the success of Exiled Kingdoms gives me the freedom to develop this game without making any compromises.
 Or that's the plan, at least

-Geryon will be a game mostly targeted at the PC
+Archaelund will be a game targeted at the PC

 You'll control a full party of adventurers